 Specimens: Skin or lymph node biopsy, Heparinized blood, EDTA blood, Serum

 A) Direct methods like isolation of the pathogen in cell cultures and detection of scrub typhus-specific DNA by polymerase chain reaction (PCR).

 B) Indirect methods include detection of antibodies to O. tsutsugamushi by immunofluorescence assay (IFA), enzyme-linked immunosorbent assay (ELISA), and rapid diagnostic assays.

 - Isolation of pathogen: O. tsutsugamushi can be isolated on cell monolayers (such as HeLa, L929, Vero, and BHK21) but requires biosafety level-3 facilities.
-The median time to positivity is 27 days.
-As it is more labor intensive, requires special lab facilities and treatment cannot be delayed, this method is not appropriate for the routine diagnosis of scrub typhus but is useful for research purposes in reference laboratories.
+The median time for positivity is 27 days.
+As it is more labor-intensive, requires special lab facilities, and treatment cannot be delayed, this method is not appropriate for the routine diagnosis of scrub typhus but is useful for research purposes in reference laboratories.

 Indirect methods include serological tests that are the mainstay for the diagnosis of scrub typhus and are most commonly employed.
 After primary infection, IgM antibody appears significantly by the end of the first week whereas IgG antibodies usually take around two weeks to appear at significant levels.

 It is based on the principle of fluorescence-labeled anti-human immunoglobulin and detects antibodies in the serum of the infected patient.
 The test is positive when the fluorescence-labeled anti-human immunoglobulin binds to the immobilized bacterial antigen that has been placed on a slide.

 Advantages: It is advantageous as it can use any serotype (Karp, Kato, and Gilliam) as an antigen and can measure either IgG or IgM individually.